ioerror/vula/contrib/README.ipv6.md

 the implementation and at the protocol level.
 The purpose of the assessment was to consider the state of IPv6 support in vula to identify what needed to be enhanced, changed, or otherwise carefully checked for correctness.
-Following asessment report's observations and during our subsequent IPv6 research, design and implementation phases, IPv6 support has been improved substantially, and it is now enabled in the podman test environment.
+Following assessment report's observations and during our subsequent IPv6 research, design and implementation phases, IPv6 support has been improved substantially, and it is now enabled in the podman test environment.